henryorton/paramagpy/examples/ccr_calculate/README.rst

 .. literalinclude:: ../../../examples/ccr_calculate/ccr_calculate.py
 	:lines: 1-6

 Two paramagnetic centres are defined for the high and low spin iron atom.
 The positions are set to that of the iron centre along with other relevant parameters.
-The measured isotropic :math:`{\Chi}`-tensor magnitudes are also set.
+The measured isotropic :math:`{\chi}`-tensor magnitudes are also set.

 .. literalinclude:: ../../../examples/ccr_calculate/ccr_calculate.py
 	:lines: 9-15